 1. Determining The Value Of The Business

-You need a lawyer to help you know the real value of the business you’re buying.
+You need a lawyer or advice from a business broker to help you know the real value of the business you’re buying.
 He’ll assist you in filing the relevant paperwork like purchase and acquisition agreements.
 Apart from that, he’ll also work to ensure you’re buying a healthy business and help you transfer permits and licenses.

 2. Creating A Business Structure